ctigaret/scipyen/doc/install/Python/Windows/README Windows 10.txt

 1. Create a Scripts directory in your Windows home directory (%USERPROFILE%)

-2. Add the %USERPROFILE%\Scripts to your %PATH% PERMANENTLY
+2. Add to your %PATH% PERMANENTLY:

+	%USERPROFILE%\Scripts

 (use Windows settings, search for "environment", select "Edit environment variables for your account" -> in the new dialog edit %PATH% ->